CommanderAstern/Cryptography-Puzzle/README.md

 In the safe, we get the following message:
 TM, DTZ KTZSI RJ😔.
 HTSLWFYX.
 YMNX NX YMJ JSILTFQ.
 TW NX NY?🤨

-We can use brute force to find teh key(Ceaser Cipher) Key is found to be 5
+We can use brute force to find the key(Ceaser Cipher) Key is found to be 5

 We get the final message: OH, YOU FOUND ME😔.
 CONGRATS.
 THIS IS THE ENDGOAL.
 OR IS IT?🤨